 The law of diminishing returns is the reason why I purchased a fake pam, just to get a general feeler without the cost.
 Just like people who love Rolex but genuinely don’t want to spend their hard-earned money on a Submariner and rather go for something like Ocean Rover or Steinhart.

 Im not condoning buying fakes but I believe homage watches are just fine for the regular jane or joe who wanna get into this expensive hobby.

 My journey to find this watch came about when I was trawling through the forums for a Panerai homage.
-I am in love with the Panerai’s simplicity in design.
+I am in love with Panerai’s simplicity in design.
 But I knew that spending 5k+ on a Panerai was not going to be a viable option at this time, but I know one day that time will come.
-Until then I wanted to satiate my thirst for having something that was similar and that wasn’t going to break the bank.
+Until then I wanted to satiate my thirst for having something similar and that wasn’t going to break the bank.

 Upon my midnight trawling online, eyes tired and feeling sleepy out it pops up.
 I found a video on the outer edges of youtube with barely any views with a guy showing the Marina Militare watch in action, my eyes lit up with excitement and I was practically sold right then and there.